The dispersion and propagation of topological Langmuir-cyclotron waves in cold magnetized plasmas: The isofrequency contours of the TLCW

 Some physical properties of the TLCW are directly observable from the isofrequency contours.
 Firstly, the TLCW is unidirectional.
-Since the group velocity $\boldsymbol{v}_{\mathrm{g}}=\partial\omega/\partial\boldsymbol{k}$ is perpendicular to the isofrequency contours, the TLCW always propagates along the $(\hat{z},\hat{y})$ or $(\hat{z},-\hat{y})$ direction on the left or right boundary, respectively, for $k_{z}>0$, and along the $(-\hat{z},\hat{y})$ or $(-\hat{z},-\hat{y})$ direction for $k_{z}<0$.
-Secondly, since the TLCW exists in a frequency gap, it is immune to back-scattering when the surface is perturbed, at least when the scale-length of the perturbation is much larger than the wavelength of the waves.
+Since the group velocity $\boldsymbol{v}_{\mathrm{g}}=\partial\omega/\partial\boldsymbol{k}$ is perpendicular to the isofrequency contours, we can see that $v_{\mathrm{g},z}>0$ ($v_{\mathrm{g},z}<0$) for $k_{z}>0$ ($k_{z}<0$), and $v_{\mathrm{g},y}>0$ ($v_{\mathrm{g},y}<0$) on the left (right) boundary.
+Secondly, since by definition the TLCW refers to the topological modes in a frequency gap of bulk modes, it is immune to back-scattering when the surface is perturbed, at least when the density perturbation is a function of the $x$ and $y$ coordinates only, and the scale-length of the perturbation is much larger than the wavelength of the waves.
 Intuitively, this is because no other bulk wave exists for the surface waves to couple with in such a frequency gap.
 Although two surface waves exist in the frequency gap, they are spatially separated, i.e., one on the left and the other on the right boundary, and cannot interact.
 In section~\ref{sec:numerical}, these properties will be further verified by numerical simulations in both 2D and 3D.

 For comparison, two isofrequency contours at two frequencies where no TLCW exists are shown in Fig.\,\ref{fig:isofreq_trivial}.
 Again, we choose $\omega_{\mathrm{p,1}}=0.8$ and $\omega_{\mathrm{p,2}}=0.3$, and the frequency range for TLCW is $0.3<\omega<0.8$, if exists.
 The isofrequency contours at $\omega=0.85$ is plotted in Fig.\,\ref{fig:isofreq_trivial}a.
 Here, the isofrequency contours of the bulk waves for both regions are ellipsoid.
 There are multiple surface waves when $k_{z}<2.1$, some of which are the continuation of the TLCW, while others are just surface waves without topological origin.
 The dispersion relation $\omega(k_{y})$ at $k_{z}=1$ is shown in Fig.\,\ref{fig:isofreq_trivial}b, which shows that $\omega=0.85$ is not in the frequency gap of bulk modes.
 For the case in Fig.\,\ref{fig:isofreq_trivial}c, $\omega_{\mathrm{p,1}}=1.1$ and $\omega_{\mathrm{p,2}}=0.9$, and the frequency range for possible TLCW is $0.9<\omega<1$.
 At frequency $\omega=0.75$, the isofrequency contours in Fig.\,\ref{fig:isofreq_trivial}c show that both regions have an ellipsoidal and a hyperboloidal contours for bulk waves, and there is a bulk gap around $0.7<k_{z}<2.3$.
 As expected, there is no surface wave in the gap.
 At $k_{z}=1.0$, both Figs.\,\ref{fig:isofreq_trivial}c and \ref{fig:isofreq_trivial}d show that no surface mode exists at this $k_{z}$.